hossamkhader/CSC-519/README.md

  * Storing build specs that are built dynamically inside a folder along with its build version number

 ### Screencast
- The screencast can be found [here](https://github.ncsu.edu/CSC-DevOps-S22/DEVOPS-37/tree/main/Screencasts).
+ The screencast for M1 can be found [here](https://github.ncsu.edu/CSC-DevOps-S22/DEVOPS-37/tree/main/Screencasts).

 ## M2 Report